 Detergents and maintenance products

-Also for detergents and maintenance products a considerable number of products can be expected to be reformulated in response to the proposed restriction (see Annex D6 to BD for details on the uses and functions of microplastics in detergents, waxes, polishes and air care products).
+A considerable number of detergent and maintenance products can be expected to be reformulated in response to the proposed restriction (see Annex D6 of the Background Document for details on the uses and functions of microplastics in detergents, waxes, polishes and air care products).
 The Dossier Submitter estimated the number of reformulations based on information received from industry during the preparation of the Annex XV report and updated these figures based on information received in the consultation.
 In general, the range of the number of reformulations derived from the estimates used in the different scenarios (low, central, high) was supported by information submitted to the consultation.
 Furthermore, the range of costs per reformulation estimated by the Dossier Submitter was generally confirmed by information received in the consultation, although there were comments stating that more complex reformulations would cost significantly more.
-Therefore, the Dossier Submitter updated the upper values of reformulation costs used in the cost assessment based on the information received in the consultation.
-Where more specific information was submitted in the consultation, the Dossier Submitter took this information into account when updating the assumptions made, e.g. a higher number of reformulations for polymeric fragrance encapsulates as it was indicated in the consultation that more products than originally assumed would be affected by the proposed restriction (#2421).
-The Dossier Submitter also developed additional sensitivity scenarios to assess the effect of impacts raised during the consultation, which seemed not entirely plausible or credible (see Section 3.6.7 in the Annexes to the BD).
+Therefore, the Dossier Submitter updated the upper estimates of reformulation costs used in the cost assessment based on the information received in the consultation.
+Where more specific information was submitted in the consultation, the Dossier Submitter took this information into account when updating the assumptions made, e.g. a higher number of reformulations for polymeric fragrance encapsulates (which were covered by the assessment on detergents) as it was indicated in the consultation that more products than originally assumed would be affected by the proposed restriction (#2421).
+The Dossier Submitter also developed additional sensitivity scenarios to assess the effect of impacts raised during the consultation, which seemed not entirely plausible or credible (see Section 3.6.7 in the Annexes to the Background Document).
 For example, industry claimed that the majority of reformulations to be expected in response to the proposed restriction would be undertaken in order to avoid the ‘instructions for use and disposal’ and reporting requirements.
-SEAC considers this to be unlikely, because the cost to reformulate can be expected to be substantially higher than the cost to provide instructions for use and reporting.
+SEAC considers this to be unlikely, because based on the information available the cost to reformulate can be expected to be substantially higher than the cost to provide instructions for use and reporting.

+Fragrance encapsulation